Phone: 403.801.4839 Email: firstname.lastname@example.org

-As a Calgary psychologist, I work with a wide range of clients and issues including: stress, depression, anxiety, grief counselling, separation & divorce, workplace problems, work/life balance, career changes and unemployment, marriage counselling, couples and relationship counselling, family therapy, parenting strategies and preventative therapy.
+As an Alberta and Ontario Registered Psychologist, I work with a wide range of clients and issues including: stress, depression, anxiety, grief counselling, separation & divorce, workplace problems, work/life balance, career changes and unemployment, marriage counselling, couples and relationship counselling, family therapy, parenting strategies and preventative therapy.

 It takes courage to seek help when life isn’t going smoothly and our regular methods of coping are not solving the issues we encounter.
 My therapeutic approach engages clients in safe, objective, supportive and constructive conversations about the isolating and difficult issues we face.

 I'm a passionate and experienced psychologist and counsellor, dedicated to the overall health and wholeness of individuals, couples and families.

 Many of life's challenges are manifest during times of transition and change.
 Whether it’s due to new stages in relationships, family, career, or changes in health and lifestyle, these events have the ability to significantly impact one’s life.
 Often what results from these transitions are feelings of anxiety, stress, depression, loss and failed coping mechanisms.

 My therapeutic approach is based on the idea that through these transitions, people can find strength, understanding, purpose, connection, meaning and hope.
 I support clients in a safe, creative and confidential environment.
 My goal is to see clients through difficult times to emerge as stronger and more resilient individuals, empowered with strategies and the confidence to thrive through life’s changing circumstances.
 I have been a registered psychologist in Calgary since 2008.